 As most toiletries are quickly rinsed off, this means that most people should not find that their skin is irritated by products containing SLS.
 However, as SLS is known to be quite drying, it is probably best avoided on very young baby skin.

-SLES or Sodium Laureth Sulfate is also used as a foaming agent in many toiletries and again some people can find that it irritates their eyes or skin.
+SLES or Sodium Laureth Sulfate is used as a foaming agent in many toiletries.
+Some people can find that it irritates their eyes or skin.

 However, there is a more concerning issue with SLES.
 That’s because, according to www.healthychild.org it can be frequently contaminated with a carcinogen called 1,4 dioxane, which is commonly created as a manufacturing process by-product.